Suffix (musician)

-Aubrey Ghambi, best known as Suffix, is a Malawian gospel rapper and songwriter.
+Aubrey Ghambi, best known as Suffix, is a Malawian Hiphop Artist and songwriter.
 In 2020, he won a UMP Award in best gospel act.
 In 2018, his album titled "Before I Sleep" won the category Album of the Year in UMP Awards and he was nominated as Best Hip Hop Artist as well as Best Urban Gospel.
 In 2016, was nominated for the same category and award.

 In 2022, he won the Africa-Based award in artist of the Year given out by Rapzilla, the top and biggest Christian hip hop site in the world and an online magazine, beating Limoblaze, Rehmahz, Angeloh, Spillz-Ochai and Drakare in the category.